Latent space models for grouped multiplex networks: Proofs

 The key to our proof will be Lemma \ref{soft_threshold_properties} that shows that the soft threshold operator applied to a matrix perturbed by additive error as in \eqref{intuitive_soft_threshold_update} should have the threshold $\rho$ with the rate of the total error's spectral norm to guarantee that the estimate $\hat{Z}$ is close to the ground truth $Z$ in the Frobenius norm.
-In particular, it should dominate both the spectral norm of the other components' errors, which we control using Lemma \ref{avg_errors_lemma}, and the average of the appropriate Gaussian noise matrices, which we control by restricting the analysis to the set $\mathcal{E}_{noise}$ in \eqref{error_bound_set}.
-Importantly, the latter event occurs with an overwhelming probability according to Lemma \ref{gaus_noise_lemma}.
+In particular, it should dominate both the spectral norm of the other components' errors, which we control using Lemma \ref{avg_errors_lemma}, and the average of the appropriate Gaussian noise matrices, which we control by restricting the analysis to the set $\mathcal{E}_{noise}$.
+In what follows, we formalize this intuition for Stage I and then for Stage II.\\

-We postpone the proof of the mentioned technical lemmas to Section \ref{technical_lemmas_section} and give a formal proof of Theorem \ref{main_consistency_theorem}.